zachcasper/resource-types-contrib/Data/postgreSqlDatabases/README.md

 Properties for the **Radius.Data/postgreSqlDatabases** resource type are provided via the [Recipe Context](https://docs.radapp.io/reference/context-schema/) object.
 These properties include:

 - `context.properties.size`(string, optional): The size of the database.
 Defaults to `S` if not provided.
+- `context.resource.connections`: A connection to a Radius.Security/secret is required.
+The secret must have a username and password.

 ## Recipe Output Properties